rammalali/changedetection/README.md

 ### Checkpoints

 Make sure your model checkpoints are in the `./checkpoints/` directory before running the backend.
-The checkpoints directory is mounted as a volume in the Docker container.
+When using Docker, the checkpoints directory is mounted as a volume in the Docker container.

 ## Troubleshooting